Updated: December 21, 2016

 If you do not already have a management certificate configured in your Azure subscription, you have the following options to obtain one:

-Use the Default Microsoft HPC Azure Management certificate that is generated automatically on the head node when HPC Pack is installed.
+In versions of HPC Pack before HPC Pack 2016, use the Default Microsoft HPC Azure Management certificate that is generated automatically on the head node when HPC Pack is installed.
 This certificate is self-signed and unique to your installation of HPC Pack on the head node.
 This certificate is intended only for testing purposes and proof-of-concept deployments.
 This certificate file is located in the following location on the head node computer: %CCP_HOME%\bin\hpccert.cer.

 Obtain a certificate from a public or enterprise certification authority.